fbpx

 1. Can you drive ATVs around Santorini?

 An ATV is quick to learn if you’ve ridden bicycles and driven cars before.
-Except for controlling the throttle, it’s a whole lot like riding a bike. it takes a little while to get used to accelerating and also to changing your center of gravity as you would on a bicycle.
+Except for controlling the throttle, it’s a whole lot like riding a bike.
+It takes a little while to get used to accelerating and also to changing your center of gravity as you would on a bicycle.

 2. What side of the road do you drive in Santorini?